on myCWT Mobile

-When I joined CWT, their mobile app was already up and running . "myCWT" included multiple services and capabilities for business travelers, including the ability to book flights.
+When I joined CWT, their mobile app was already up and running . "myCWT" included multiple services and capabilities for business travelers, including booking flights.

-CWT's travelers had some choices for booking their flights - online on a dedicated website or with our travel agents, It was a strategic goal for us to shift these users into our app, but despite a long release period, the app's flight capability wasn’t adopted by our users.
+CWT's travelers had some choices for booking their flights - online on a dedicated website or with our travel agents, It was a strategic goal for us to shift these users into our app, but despite an extended release period, the app's flight capability wasn't adopted by our users.

 Flight results screen

 As the UX lead for the project, I wanted to investigate the cause of the low adoption and satisfaction.
-Assuming there was a connection between the metrics, I explored traveler behavior when booking flights, and compared it to user feedback to identify the gaps between user expectations and experience.
+Assuming a connection between the metrics, I explored traveler behavior when booking flights and compared it to user feedback to identify the gaps between user expectations and experience.

-We start by collecting user feedback to make sure the existing solution meets user needs.
-In this case we chose a usability study as a way to identify usability obstacles that could harm conversion, and any gaps in the experience.
+We start by collecting user feedback to ensure the existing solution meets user needs.
+In this case, we chose a usability study to identify usability obstacles that could harm conversion and any gaps in the experience.

-Each participant was directed to book a flight for their upcoming trip, using our app
+We directed each participant to book a flight for their upcoming trip using our app

 The participants described their thoughts and considerations as they carried out the tasks

-Both the session and the phone’s screen were recorded on video.
+We recorded both the session and the phone’s screen on video.

-15 participants in London, Minneapolis, St. Louis & Chicago
+15 participants in London, Minneapolis, St. Louis and Chicago

 "I need to be there by a certain time, and that's the most important thing for me"